The Treacle People: Season 2

+Audio Sequel

+In May 2024, an audio drama follow-up was announced, under the title "The Treacle People - Still Sticky".
+Acting as the show's official third series, the set was written by Jonathan Trueman, and stars Caroline Bernstein, Glynn Mills and Jim Norton, reprising their roles from the original series.
+The six episodes were released on Audible in April 2025.

 Rights

-The rights to The Treacle People is now owned by Shepperton Studios-based production company, Fire Mountain Productions Limited.
+The rights to The Treacle People are now owned by independent production company, Fire Mountain Productions Limited.
 Fire Mountain Productions was set up by the show's producer, Iain Russell.

 Awards

-The Treacle People, followed up by a Christmas special, was BAFTA nominated.
+The Treacle People, followed up by a Christmas special, was BAFTA nominated in the children's animation category in 1997.